Visiting Assistant Professor of Sociology

 Rural Development, and Health Policy; Environmental and Natural Resource Sociology; Demography; Inequality; Migration

 Golding, Shaun A. 2012.
 “Rural Identities and the Politics of Planning: The Case of a Midwestern Destination County."
 Society and Natural Resources.
 Vol. 25 No. 10.

 Van Auken Paul, M. and Golding, Shaun A. 2013.
 “Rural Property, Collective Action, and Place-Based Conservation.”
 In W. Stewart, L. Kruger, and D. Williams (eds.)
 Place Based Conservation: Perspectives from the Social Sciences.
 Dordrecht, The Netherlands: Springer.

 Golding, Shaun A. and Katherine J. Curtis.
 2013. ”Migration and Rural Development: Resettlement, Remittances, and Amenities” In Green, Gary P. (ed.)
 The Handbook of Rural Development.
 Edward Elgar Publishers.

-Golding, Shaun A. Forthcoming.
+Golding, Shaun A. 2014.
 "Migration and Inequality in the Rural US: Connecting Urban to Rural and Local to Global."
 Sociology Compass.

 August 2010 “The Discourse of Leaving: What Amenity Out-Migrants Reveal on an Internet Discussion Forum” Annual Meetings of the Rural Sociological Society, Atlanta, GA